Estimated reading time: 5 minutes

-Networking means to form relationships with others in like or related fields that help to expand ones’ effectiveness in an organization or industry.
+Professionals use networking as a means to form relationships with others, in like or related fields that help to expand one’s effectiveness in an organization or industry.

 5 Advantages of Professional Networking

 Every business strives to acquire new customers and networking is a great way to acquire new business leads.